Elderly Abuse Los Angeles / Practice / SSI for Elders

 It is important to remember that not all income is countable, meaning you can earn more than the SSI limits and still qualify for SSI.
 Some non-countable income includes the first $20 made from most types of incomes, Earned Income Exclusions, SNAP (food stamps), other government benefits, tax refunds, and loans you have to repay.
 You can also deduct impairment-related work expenses from your income.

-Social security allows individuals and couples to reduce their countable income through Earned Income Exclusions, making it easy to qualify for SSI.
+Social Security allows individuals and couples to reduce their countable income through Earned Income Exclusions, making it easy to qualify for SSI.
 Social security also excludes the first $65 and half of the remaining income.

+Let’s look at an example to see how the calculation works.
 Suppose you have an income of $650/month.
-You’re going to deduct the first $20 and $65, leaving you with $565.
+You will deduct the first $20 and $65, leaving you with $565.
 The social security will then disregard half of this income, leaving you with $282.5, which is under the federal SSI rate of $841/month for an individual.
 Subtract the remaining income from the SSI rate, which leaves you with $558.5 in SSI payments.

 Our Los Angeles social security disability benefits attorneys can help review your claim and calculate your income to determine whether you are eligible for SSI benefits in Los Angeles.

 To qualify for SSI, you must provide substantial medical evidence to prove your disability.
 The evidence should be from an acceptable medical source, such as licensed physicians, licensed podiatrists, and licensed audiologists, among many other acceptable sources.
-You would require one or more of the SSA acceptable medical professionals to provide evidence to prove your disability.
+You would require one or more of the SSA-acceptable medical professionals to provide evidence to prove your disability.

 Once the accepted medical sources establish your disability, you can provide evidence from other practitioners, such as therapists.